International Section Teachers

 The International Section at St Anne’s

-The International Section at St Anne’s is a dynamic, diverse and responsive team led by Head of Department, Lucy Olivier
+The International Section at St Anne’s is a dynamic, diverse and responsive team led by Head of Department, Lucy Gorbold

 After studying French and Literature at King’s College London Lucy worked for the French company Arcelor Mittal before taking her PGCE exams.
-She started her teaching career at a challenging school in Yorkshire before meeting her French husband and moving to France in 2000 where she returned to Arcelor Mittal heading an e-sales project.
-After moving to Brest in 2007 Lucy began teaching English as a foreign language and then in 2009 she was approached by St Anne’s to help co-ordinate, what is today, the thriving International Section with over 500 pupils from 6eme through to Terminale.
+She started her teaching career at a challenging school in Yorkshire and moving to France in 2000 where she returned to Arcelor Mittal heading an e-sales project.
+After moving to Brest in 2007 Lucy began teaching English as a foreign language and then in 2009 she was approached by St Anne’s to help co-ordinate, what is today, the thriving International Section with over 600 pupils from 6eme through to Terminale.

 As well as leading the department, Lucy teaches at all levels from 6eme through to Terminale.
 This approach ensures she meets every student on their journey through school.
 She has been a member of the OIB examining team since 2011 traveling around France every June to assist with the oral examinations.